A cautionary tale about navigating the alternate reality of social media

 When you direct, you have authority to shape a film’s over-arching direction.
 When you take the leading role, you also shape its spirit.
 A success can change your life — a failure can make you stall and drown.

-You’ve been presenting Trophy Boy at festivals around the world — what’s the response been like?
+You’ve presented Trophy Boy at festivals around the world — what’s the response been like?

-It was magnificent to learn that we were accepted by the Cannes Film Festival in May where we held the world premiere.
-Since Cannes, Trophy Boy has screened around the world, picking up multiple awards and some great reviews — prompting talks of turning it into a series or a feature film.
+Since the premiere in Cannes, Trophy Boy has screened around the world, picking up multiple awards and some great reviews — prompting talks of turning it into a series or a feature film.

 The response has been so overwhelming positive, but the film works because of the teamwork behind its creation.